arewm/presentations/2025-04-16-nc-pace/let-devs-be-devs.md

 Talking points:
-You have your pipeline, you can customize it with your own tasks Don’t worry – these will fail EC if the build or critical tests are modified Functionality can be expanded by adding to the trusted tasks … and performing necessary reviews of those additions.
+You have your pipeline, you can customize it with your own tasks Don't worry – these will fail EC if the build or critical tests are modified Functionality can be expanded by adding to the trusted tasks … and performing necessary reviews of those additions.
 Tasks need to adhere to naming conventions (i.e. parameter/results)

 Fork the project, reconfigure for build environment (maybe create a new Task or two), commit.
 Push this to your own registries, use it in personal or dev deployments.
-It won’t get to production until the pipelines are approved
+It won't get to production until the pipelines are approved
 -->